 13. Monitoring Your Server

 One of the useful tools for server monitoring is the Zabbix tool.
-By Installing Zabbix 5.0 LTS on CentOS, you can guaranty your CentOS Linux VPS security by monitoring it.
+By Installing Zabbix on CentOS, you can guarantee your CentOS Linux VPS security by monitoring it.